Panda Xi Le: The Second Princess of Bailitai

 Intriguing Details of Panda Xi Le

-Deep Bond with the Caregiver: Xi Le has always been cared for by Keeper Feng.
-One time, Keeper Feng had to take a sick leave and go to the hospital for a day.
-At the end of the zoo’s operating hours, the staff tried to call Xi Le to return to her enclosure, but she refused to go back without seeing Keeper Feng.
-The standoff lasted for two hours.
-In the end, the staff had no choice but to call Keeper Feng to come back.
-Upon seeing Keeper Feng appear in front of her, Xi Le immediately went to her indoor den within minutes.
+Deep Bond with the Caregiver: Xi Le shares a special bond with her caregiver, Keeper Feng, a connection built on trust and love.
+One day, when Keeper Feng had to take a sick leave and go to the hospital, Xi Le was visibly unsettled.
+As the zoo’s operating hours came to a close, the staff tried to guide Xi Le back to her enclosure, but she stubbornly refused to go without seeing Keeper Feng.
+A two-hour standoff ensued, with Xi Le standing her ground, determined to wait for her beloved caregiver.
+Eventually, the staff had no choice but to call Keeper Feng to return.
+When Xi Le saw Keeper Feng appear before her, her mood instantly lifted.
+Without hesitation, she trotted back to her indoor den in mere minutes, showing just how deep their bond truly runs.

 Life Journey of Panda Xi Le